 Juan Crespo Santiago

-Coordinator of the Engineering, design & living systems research line in TR2Lab
+Coordinator of the Generative design strategies for tissue engineering research line in TR2Lab

 Email: jcrespo@elisava.net